-Tennessee head coach Dave Serrano dipped into his extensive base of former players to round out his staff for the 2012-13 campaign, hiring Tony Asaro as the program's volunteer assistant coach.
+Head coach Dave Serrano dipped into his extensive base of former players when hiring Asaro.

 "We are very excited about adding Tony to our staff," Serrano said.
 "He is an up-and-coming young coach with a lot of energy, enthusiasm and drive, which I believe will be a great benefit to our team.
 As a former player of mine, he fully understands the expectations and goals we have established for this program and will play an integral role in helping us achieve them."

-A former pupil of Serrano, as well as Greg Bergeron and Gregg Wallis, at UC-Irvine, Asaro has spent the past three seasons as an assistant coach at El Camino College where he was the team's hitting instructor, recruiting coordinator and third-base coach.
+A former pupil of Serrano, as well as Greg Bergeron, at UC-Irvine, Asaro spent three seasons as an assistant coach at El Camino College (2010-12) where he was the team's hitting instructor, recruiting coordinator and third-base coach.

-"I was one of the fortunate few to have the opportunity to get a chance to play for Coach Serrano, Coach Bergeron and Coach Wallis," Asaro said.
-"To play for those three coaches and now have the opportunity to come out here and coach with them and Coach Mo was not something I was going to pass up and I am extremely excited about it.
+"I was one of the fortunate few to have the opportunity to get a chance to play for Coach Serrano and Coach Bergeron," Asaro said.
+"To play for those coaches and now have the opportunity to come out here and coach with them was not something I was going to pass up and I am extremely excited about it.